-The Council has signaled in its 2024/34 Long-Term Plan and Revenue and Financing Policy that it intends to implement a charging regime that utilises the smart meters that have been installed on the Masterton urban connected properties.
+The Council has signaled in it's 2024/34 Long-term Plan and Revenue and Financing Policy that it intends implementing a charging regime that includes utilising the smart meters that have been installed on the Masterton urban connected properties.
 The policy basis of this regime will be developed over 2024/25.